proy19/CovidVaccinationForm/README.md

 # CovidVaccinationForm
-A health care registration form for a Vaccination program using C Programming Language (Class Project).
+A health care registration form for a Covid Vaccination program using C Programming Language (Class Project).

 Features:
 - Collect patient data and store them in a c structure